Time-resolved observation of magnon splitting into vortex gyration and Floquet spin waves

-It is essential to assess whether the novel spectral features at $f_\textrm{rf} + k f_\textrm{g}$ correspond to \textit{real} states with the same frequencies, or if these spectral features simply result from microwave mixing phenomena.
+It is essential to assess whether the novel spectral features at $f_\textrm{rf} + k f_\textrm{g}$ --the directly measured peaks-- correspond to \textit{real} states --the inferred modes--, or if these spectral features simply result from microwave mixing phenomena.
 This question is conveniently answered by setting $I_\textrm{dc}=0$ because this suppresses the direct sensitivity to the modes while maintaining the mixing phenomena.
 Fig.~\ref{Fig_Frequency_comb}(b) confirms that the gyration peak and the sidebands for $|k| > 1$ entirely \footnote{In fact, the rectification of $I_\textrm{rf}$ by a synchronous variation of the device resistance generate a small dc current flowing though the MTJ, which renders the gyration observable in the spectra as a small narrow line at 480 MHz.} disappear from the spectra when the dc bias is suppressed.
 This proves that the spectral lines for $|k|>1$ correspond to true states and that these states are populated.
 Conversely, the first lateral sidebands (i.e. $k=\pm1$) do not vanish when the dc bias is suppressed: $\textrm{SB}^-$ just decreases by 3 dB (see the yellow bars in the two panels of Fig.~\ref{Fig_Frequency_comb}).
-It decreases but does not vanish simply because the large gyration maintains a correlatively large mixing signal at this frequency (Eq.~\ref{mixing}).
-Still, this reduction of the $|k| = 1$ sideband amplitudes is a proof of the existence of populated \textit{real} states also for $k=\pm1$.
+It decreases but does not vanish simply because the large gyration maintains a large mixing signal at this frequency (Eq.~\ref{mixing}).
+Still, this reduction of the $|k| = 1$ sideband amplitude is a proof of the existence of populated \textit{real} states also for $k=\pm1$.

 We now discuss the dynamics of the scattering of the spin waves into the gyration (Eq.~\ref{ScatteringReaction}).
 For this we replace the spectrum analyzer by a single-shot oscilloscope [Fig.~\ref{Fig_Linear_Response}(a)] and analyze the transients of $V(t)$ after an abrupt application of the rf drive in the presence of a dc bias.
 A representative example of $V(t)$ is supplied in Fig.~\ref{FigDemodulation}: in the first ns, $V(t)$ almost only reflects the cross-talk due to the fast-rising rf field at $f_\mathrm{rf}$.
 Later, a smaller signal at the gyration frequency can be perceived as an added slower oscillation.
 To follow the population of the gyration and of the other modes, we performed a numeric I/Q demodulation of $V(t)$.
 The population $n_f$ of a mode at a given frequency $f$ scales with the modulus of the down-converted signal: